 Because the majority of S Corp owners do not understand Reasonable Compensation, educating them falls to their Tax Advisor.
 The IRS requires tax preparers to be proactive in asking for the right information, even if it means the preparer will need to spend more time with the client during the preparation process.
 Asking the appropriate questions and providing appropriate documentation should keep the Tax Preparer out of harm’s way.
 The following points are by Larry Jacobson, CPA/JD from an article in the AICPA Tax Preparers Beware.

 - …the IRS does expect preparers to have appropriate checklists for different types of clients.
 The IRS appropriately expects preparers to elicit information from taxpayers that would be reasonably necessary to prepare a tax return.

 - …the IRS does not expect the preparer to merely accept the information given to her by the client.
 Rather, the IRS anticipates the preparer will review the information given by the client, compare that information to a checklist or some other written procedure and ask the client for additional information if necessary for the preparer to complete a professional tax return.

 - …the IRS does require the preparer to be proactive in terms of asking for the right information necessary to prepare tax returns, even if it means the preparer will need to spend more time with the client during the preparation process.

 - …penalties can and will be imposed on preparers who fail to make reasonable inquiries of their clients during the preparation process.

 RCReports can help with both Best Practices.
-Reasonable Compensation Reports are quick and easy to prepare for your clients and an excellent revenue stream.
-Free tools such as our downloadable issue letter, engagement letter, and printable Reasonable Compensation questionnaire are available to all account holders at no charge and provide tax advisors with some cover when provided to client’s that don’t take their advice.
+Reasonable Compensation Reports are quick and easy to prepare for your clients and have an excellent revenue stream.
+Free tools such as our downloadable issue letter, engagement letter, and printable Reasonable Compensation questionnaire are available to all account holders at no charge and provide tax advisors with some cover when provided to clients that don’t take their advice.